VikashRawat1/Jdbuilder/README.md

 iii) first four line should be appear in summary. iv) summary header title should be same like other.
-v) increase scope of three dots vi) enter designation is not working in create jd.
+v) increase scope of three dots vi) enter desig

+Testing point
+i) search is not working wiht created by ii)seatch by all is not working when set all parameter iii) limit summary in listing iv) updated by and updated on should be camel case.
+v) mulliple tags are not removing.